-SOUTH, EAST AFRICA, ASIA & LATIN AMERICA
+SOUTH, EAST AFRICA

-Nectar Group is a terminal operator, cargo handling specialist, and port services provider that pioneered the concept of quayside bagging.
-Nectar Group is able to offer tailored discharging, bagging and logistics solutions for every need from full services including stevedoring, labor and onward transport with guaranteed discharge speeds to a more basic service of the provision of the bagging units at locations with a fully trained Nectar technician to ensure that the operation runs smoothly.
+Nectar Group is a terminal operator, cargo handling specialist and port services provider that pioneered the concept of quayside bagging.
+Nectar Group is able to offer tailored discharging, bagging and logistics solutions for every need from full services - including stevedoring, labour and onward transport with guaranteed discharge speeds - to a more basic service providing bagging units on location with a fully trained Nectar technician to ensure that the operation runs smoothly.